jantman/github-docs-index/README.rst

 Example Output
 --------------

-You can see an example of the actual HTML output for my own github user in the source tree at `example_output.rst <https://github.com/jantman/github-docs-index/blob/master/example_output.rst>`_.
+You can see an example of the actual HTML output for my own github user in the source tree at `example_output.rst <example_output.rst>`_.

 Python Usage
 ------------